SaswatPadhi/saswatpadhi.github.io/_blogposts/2022-11_librem-wifi-led-in-qubes/index.md

 @anyvm @anyvm deny
 {% endraw %}```
+{: .line-numbers }

 Note that we used `allow` and not `ask` in the first line to skip a $\DomZ$ prompt each time the RPC is invoked.

+The policy file should exist under `/etc/qubes-rpc/policy`, and must have the same name as the service file.
+I used `/etc/qubes-rpc/policy/custom.SetWiFiLED`, for instance.

 #### =fa^network-wired^fa= Changes in $\sysnet$